pxsha23/Myelin/README.md

 ## 🏗️ Architecture: Why two tracks

 Myelin ships as a **lightweight production build** and is developed further as a **full-featured local build**.
-This is a deliberate split, not a limitation:
+This is a deliberate split:

 - **Production** (Vercel + Render + Supabase, all free tier) runs the core AI loop — brain map, RAG chat, brainstorm/improve, mood tracking — kept intentionally lean so it deploys reliably on free-tier infrastructure.
 - **Local development** is where heavier components (vector search, LangChain orchestration, ML models, background workers) get built and tested against real data before any of it is considered for production.
 Some of these — like a local vector index or a persistent job queue — need resources free-tier hosting doesn't reliably offer, so they stay local-first by design rather than being force-fit into a constrained deploy.

-This keeps the live demo stable while the AI/ML surface area grows underneath it.

 ---